Kafeel Khan: Prison conditions in the COVID-19 pandemic

-Release
+Release and resumption of career

 On 26 June 2020, a group of officials and experts in the United Nations called on the Indian government to release political prisoners who had been arrested for protesting India's Citizenship Amendment Act, including Khan.
-The letter was signed by a number of Special Rapporteurs, including the Special Rapporteur on the Situation of Human Rights Defenders, the Special Rapporteur on the protection and promotion of the right to freedom of speech and expression, and the members of the U.N.
+The letter was signed by a number of special rapporteurs, including the special rapporteur on the Situation of Human Rights Defenders, the special rapporteur on the protection and promotion of the right to freedom of speech and expression, and the members of the U.N.
 Working Group on Arbitrary Detentions.

 On 1 September 2020, the Allahabad High Court ordered Khan to be released immediately, and dropped the charges under the National Security Act 1980 against him.
-The Court observed that the speech for which Khan had been arrested did not disrupt the peace or promote hate or violent reactions; rather, the Court found that the speech "gives a call for national integrity and unity among the citizens.
+The court observed that the speech for which Khan had been arrested did not disrupt the peace or promote hate or violent reactions; rather, the court found that the speech "gives a call for national integrity and unity among the citizens.
 The speech also deprecates any kind of violence."
 The High Court noted that the evidence provided by the prosecution was insufficient to warrant charges under the National Security Act, and that Khan had been denied the opportunity to examine the evidence led against him.
-The Court observed that this constituted a violation of Khan's constitutional rights, and accordingly set aside his detention.
+The court observed that this constituted a violation of Khan's constitutional rights, and accordingly set aside his detention.

+According to Khan, his time in prison had led him to read about topics outside medicine and increased his political activism.
+As of 2023, he works at a private hospital in Chennai as a paediatrician.

+Further charges

+In November 2023, Uttar Pardesh Police filed a case against Khan (and "four or five unidentified persons") for allegedly inciting people against government and creating hatred in society through his book, The Gorakhpur Hospital Tragedy: A Doctor's Memory of a Deadly Medical Crisis.
+The complaint also mentioned that five unknown people were discussing Dr. Khan's book, removing the government and creating division in society.

 Publication

-Khan has written the Manipal Manual of Clinical Paediatrics for MBBS Students.
+Khan has written the Manipal Manual of Clinical Paediatrics for MBBS students.

-Khan has also written several articles on different news outlets and journals:
+Khan has also written several articles for news outlets and journals:

+In 2021, his book, The Gorakhpur Hospital Tragedy: A Doctor's Memory of a Deadly Medical Crisis was released.
+Originally in English, the book was later translated into Malayalam, Hindi (at first being pulled by the publisher due to political pressure according to Khan), Urdu, Marathi and Tamil.
+He is currently working on a second book as of 2023.